Hot and Cold Spots? Learn How to Balance the Temperatures in Your Las Vegas Home

 - Electronic equipment creates a lot of heat and can really affect your comfort.
 The addition of large screen TV’s, computers, and even lamps can change the distribution of heat in the room and may require you to make adjustments to your vents.

 - Keep heat-generating appliances and electronics away from your thermostat.

 - Windows can also play a big factor in your comfort level.
 Windows without coverings magnify the heat and can heat up a room before the thermostat can respond.
 Window coverings can make a big difference.
 Keeping windows covered during the hottest part of the day will decrease your energy use.

 We take your comfort seriously, and although we are not specifically an “Air Balancing Contractor,” if you run into air balancing issues that you cannot address using these tips, please feel free to contact us.
-We will be happy to come out to help balance your Las Vegas home at our low service and vent flowing rates.
+Our Las Vegas AC repair professionals will be happy to come out to help balance your home's heating and cooling system at our low rates.